bwfitzpa/VBA-in-Excel-challenge/README.md

 # VBA-challenge
-Files created for challenge 2/VBA challenge
+Files created for challenge 2/VBA challenge to determine yearly change, percent change, the stock with the greatest % increase, the stock with the greatest % decrease, and the stock with with greatest total volume.

 Screenshots of the results files